 User-friendly design is the driving force behind innovation and success.
-Research, creation and evaluation are the three steps which lead to innovation.
+Research, creation, and evaluation are the three steps that lead to innovation.
 These three steps can reduce the communication gap between your team and the users.

 Tips one should keep in mind while designing a healthcare product:

 - The UX methodologies should not be kept as an afterthought.
 Instead, they should be applied from the beginning of the design and development process.

 - Try to bring in the UX expertise as quickly as needed.

 - Use appropriate techniques and deliverables to understand user input.